bigshika/MayContainSloths/README.md

-Slack token can be obtained from http://my.slack.com/services/new/bot Twitter key and secret can be obtained by creating a new app at https://apps.twitter.com/ Cat API key can be requested from http://thecatapi.com/ Admin user can be your slack handle - it will let you remove cats and pugs with the :no_good::skin-tone-2: emoji reaction.
+Slack token can be obtained from http://my.slack.com/services/new/bot Twitter key and secret can be obtained by creating a new app at https://apps.twitter.com/ Cat API key can be requested from http://thecatapi.com/

+Admin user can be your slack handle - it will let that user remove cats and pugs with the :no_good::skin-tone-2: emoji reaction.